clipcrisp/deltek-stamp/README.md

 # deltek-stamp

-Quick and dirty command line tool to generate Deltek comments with proper formating for my work.
+Was a quick and dirty command line tool to generate Deltek comments with proper formating for  work.
+Doing the same thing with AutoHotKey now so sending to the archive.